-BREAKING NEWS: Hackers attack global International Women's Day website in attempt to foil activity
+BREAKING NEWS: Global International Women's Day website attacked

-LONDON March 7, 2011: As midnight struck in the Asia Pacific region, perpetrators targeted the global internationalwomensday.com website in a massive attack.
+LONDON March 8, 2011: As midnight struck in the Asia Pacific region, perpetrators commenced attacking the global internationalwomensday.com website.

 Performer and social activist, Annie Lennox, who leads the International Women's Day mass march across London's Millennium Bridge for charity 'Women for Women' said that the 100th anniversary of International Women's Day is "a moment in time".
 The day, marked by millions around the world, celebrates the economic, political, and social achievements of women past, present, and future.

-Founder of the internationalwomensday.com website, women's campaigner and Australian entrepreneur Glenda Stone, said "We are monitoring the attack but women's spirits will not be dampened by the malicious attempts of those who do not support International Women's Day.
-Activity around the world will continue to mark the day's significance as millions of women rise to campaign for equality and celebrate achievement."
-The IWD website was brought down for approximately one hour while the attack was countered.
+Founder of the internationalwomensday.com website, women's campaigner and Australian entrepreneur Glenda Stone, said "We are monitoring the attack but women's spirits will not be dampened by the attempts of those who do not support International Women's Day.
+Activity around the world continues to mark the day's significance as millions of women rise to campaign for equality and celebrate achievement."
+The IWD website was brought down for a number of hours during the attacks which were ongoing.

 Last month on February 28, President Obama officially proclaimed the whole month of March as Women's History Month in the United States.